Small Projects and Community Events (SPACE) Grants

 The project or event must meet these criteria:

-• Must address one or more of the following: soil health, water quality, water conservation, enhancing wildlife habitat, local food production, and climate change impacts.
+• Must address one or more of the following: soil health, water quality, water conservation, enhancing wildlife habitat, local food production with good conservation practices, and climate change impacts.

 • In addition, it must: